lockss/lockss-rtd-manual/docs/installing/index.rst

 Installing the LOCKSS System
 ============================

+.. note::

    ..
 COMMENT LATESTVERSION

-.. note::

-   This chapter describes how to install the LOCKSS 2.0-beta1 system.
+   This chapter describes how to install the LOCKSS 2.0-alpha6 system from scratch.

+   ..
+COMMENT PREVIOUSVERSION

-   If you are upgrading an existing LOCKSS 2.0-alpha5 system to 2.0-beta1, go to :doc:`/upgrading/index` instead.
+   If you are upgrading an existing LOCKSS 2.0-alpha5 system, go to :doc:`/upgrading/index` instead.

 .. tip::